Overview

 time.
 Please make sure you understand what fees and costs you are paying.

-Clients can terminate WAM's services at any time, by written notice.
-If the advisory relationship is
+can terminate WAM's services at any time, by written notice.
+If the advisory relationship is terminated

-terminated before the end of a calendar quarter, WAM will refund unearned advisory fees to the
+before the end of a calendar quarter, WAM will refund unearned advisory fees to the client, based on

-fee.
 Such unmanaged assets are held for the convenience of the client.
-Clients should note that for
+Clients should note that for all

 responsibility for the suitability of these investments as they relate to the client’s investment